lowdanie/lowdanie.github.io/_posts/2024-01-03-fully-homomorphic-encryption.md

-As a more practical example, in principal FHE makes it possible to upload an encrypted image to a cloud service, ask it to run the _encrypted_ image through a neural network classifier and get back an encrypted response.
+As a more practical example, in principal FHE makes it possible to upload an encrypted image to a cloud service, ask it to run the _encrypted_ image through a neural network classifier and get back an encrypted response which could be decrypted by the client.
 This would happen without the cloud service ever having access to the unencrypted image.

 At first glance it seems like FHE should be impossible.
 Going back to our first example, since $Enc_K(x)$ and $Enc_K(y)$ should be indistinguishable from random